-State-of-the-art regional climate models (RCM) are a common tool to provide such highly resolved and physically consistent atmospheric fields for a given domain by numerically downscaling global reanalysis data, for instance related to NCEP/NCAR-reanalysis since 1948 (Kistler et al., 2001) or ERA40-reanalysis since 1957 (Uppala et al., 2006).
-However, longer simulations spanning the whole 20th century or even longer would allow to estimate the longer-term variability, also in periods in which the anthropogenic greenhouse gas forcing was not as strong as in the last few decades.
+State-of-the-art regional climate models (RCM) are a common tool to provide such highly resolved and physically consistent atmospheric fields for a given domain by numerically downscaling global reanalysis data, for instance related to NCEP/NCAR-reanalysis since 1948 (Kistler et al., 2001), ERA40-reanalysis since 1957 (Uppala et al., 2006) and ERA-Interim (Dee et al., 2011) since 1979.
+However, longer simulations spanning the whole 20th century or even longer would allow estimating the longer-term variability including periods in which the anthropogenic greenhouse gas forcing was not as strong as in the last few decades.

-One possibility to reconstruct high-resolution meteorological fields is to conduct simulations with a RCM driven at the boundaries by global General Circulation Models

-- (GCM) over the past decades or few centuries (cf. PRUDENCE project; Vidale et al., 2003; Giorgi et al., 2004; Déqué et al., 2005).
-However, the time evolution of the simulated meteorological fields are not guaranteed to be close to the evolution of the real meteorological fields because, in the absence of data assimilation, the internal variability of the model and observations will in general be uncorrelated in time.
-In addition, - the model bias introduced by the GCM-RCM simulations usually leads to considerable (systematic) deviations from the observed climate even if ensembles of different models are used (Jun et al., 2008).
-Due to the deviation in time between GCM runs and observations, also statistical downscaling as another approach to bridge the gap between the coarse resolution of the large-scale data of the GCM and the regional or local - state of the atmosphere (von Storch et al., 1993; Zorita and von Storch, 1999; Frías et al., 2006; Matulla, 2005) cannot be used here.
-In addition to errors/uncertainties introduced by the statistical model, it is difficult to estimate if the relationship established is also valid outside the reference period, i.e. if the process linking the large-scale with the local scale is stationary (cf. Bürger et al., 2006 in case of regression).
+One possibility to reconstruct high-resolution meteorological fields is to conduct simulations with a RCM driven at the boundaries by global general circulation models (GCM) over the past decades or few centuries (cf. PRUDENCE project; Vidale et al., 2003; Giorgi et al., 2004; Déqué et al., 2005).
+Although regional simulations of the past millennium, e.g. over the Baltic Sea (Graham et al., 2009; Schimanke et al., 2012), provide an important test bed to study the impact of external forcing on the regional climate, the time evolution of the simulated meteorological fields is not guaranteed to be close to the evolution of the real meteorological fields because, in the absence of data assimilation, the internal variability of the model and observations will in general be uncorrelated in time.
+In addition, the model bias introduced by the GCM-RCM simulations usually leads to considerable (systematic) deviations from the observed climate even if ensembles of different models are used (Jun et al., 2008).
+Due to the deviation in time between GCM runs and observations, statistical downscaling as another approach to bridge the gap between the coarse resolution of the large-scale data of the GCM and the regional or local state of the atmosphere (von Storch et al., 1993; Zorita and von Storch, 1999; Frías et al., 2006; Matulla, 2005) cannot be used here.
+In addition to errors/uncertainties introduced by the statistical model, it is difficult to estimate if the relationship established is also valid outside the reference period on longer time scales, i.e. if the process linking the large-scale with the local scale is stationary (cf. Bürger et al., 2006 for regression).